godotengine/godot-docs/learning/features/shading/shading_language.rst

 Keep in mind that some architectures (mainly mobile) benefit a lot from this, but are also restricted (conversion between precisions has a cost).
 Please read the relevant documentation on the target architecture to find out more.
-In all honesty though, mobile drivers are really buggy so just stay out of trouble and make simple shaders without specifying precission unless you *really* need to.
+In all honesty though, mobile drivers are really buggy so just stay out of trouble and make simple shaders without specifying precision unless you *really* need to.

 Operators:
 ----------